-All solicitations, including sales of publications, on the campus of Midland College, must have some benefit for the college, its students, faculty and staff, in its primary educational mission.
+All solicitations, including sales of publications, on the campus of Midland College, must have some benefit for the College, its students, faculty and staff, in its primary educational mission.
 If the purpose of a solicitation project is to raise money, it shall be clearly identified in terms of its contribution to the educational, intellectual, or cultural growth and development of the institution and/or its members of the academic community.
+Persons may not solicit on the campus without the permission of the Vice President of Student Services or designee.

-Solicitation is defined as requesting money, seeking agreement to pay, taking subscriptions, selling merchandise or tickets, and offering any other comparable materials and privileges in person, by handbills or the like, to promote sales.

-Examples of exceptions allowed: Sales intended to provide community-wide benefits such as symphonies, and theater productions, service projects, solicitations or contributions for charitable purposes, public or particular.

-Individuals not affiliated with Midland College (i.e., either student, faculty or staff) may not distribute handbills, leaflets, or any type of printed materials on the campus.
-All announcements and posters shall be subject to the following regulations:
+- Solicitation is defined as requesting money, seeking agreement to pay, taking subscriptions, selling merchandise or tickets, and offering any other comparable materials and privileges in person, by handbills or the like, to promote sales. - Examples of exceptions allowed: sales intended to provide community-wide benefits such as symphonies, and theater productions, service projects, solicitations or contributions for charitable purposes, public or particular. - Individuals not affiliated with Midland College (i.e., either student, faculty or staff) may not distribute handbills, leaflets, or any type of printed materials on the campus.
+All announcements and posters shall be subject to the following regulations: - a.

-- a.
 No advertising of a commercial nature shall be allowed.
-Notice of a benefit performance for a worthy group, however, will be accepted. - Approved announcements of a personal nature (item for sale or rent, roommate wanted, etc.) may be placed on the bulletin boards in the Scharbauer Student Center and the Allison Fine Arts Building. - c.
-Posters shall not ordinarily exceed 24" x 28" in size.
-Exceptions may be approved by the Director of Student Activities. - d.
-Posters may be placed in the Scharbauer Student Center and in other locations as designated by the Director of Student Activities. - Leaflets, activities announcements or other material displayed should be approved by the Vice-President of Student Services.
+Notice of a benefit performance for a worthy group, however, will be accepted. - Approved announcements of a personal nature (item for sale or rent, roommate wanted, etc.) may be placed on the bulletin boards in the Scharbauer Student Center and the Allison Fine Arts Building. - Posters shall not ordinarily exceed 24" x 28" in size.
+Exceptions may be approved by the Student Activities Coordinator. - d.
+Posters may be placed in the Scharbauer Student Center and in other locations as designated by the Student Activities Coordinator. - Leaflets, activities announcements or other material displayed should be approved by the Vice President of Student Services.